SpaceXLaunchBot/SpaceXLaunchBot/README.md

 The `!addchannel` command allows admins to "subscribe" text channels to the bots notification service.
 This will send the subscribed channel different types of messages, which are explained below.

 - A **launch information message** shows detailed information about the next upcoming launch.
 This message is sent every time the next upcoming launch has changed, e.g. if a launch date is changed or if a launch just happened so now the next upcoming launch is different.
-Currently the bot checks for changes every 15 minutes.
+Currently the bot checks for changes every minute.

 ![launch_info](images/screenshots/launch_info.png)

 - A **launching soon message** provides useful links to things such as the livestream and press kit.
-This message is only sent through the notification service and will be sent roughly 15 minutes (not exact due to technical reasons) before a launch actually happens.
+This message is only sent through the notification service and will be sent 30 minutes before a launch.

 ![launch_soon](images/screenshots/launch_soon.png)

 ## New Features

-I am currently using a Trello board to keep track of new features, todos, etc.
+See the Github [project page](https://github.com/r-spacex/SpaceXLaunchBot/projects/1) for planned updates

-You can see it [here](https://trello.com/b/5zLV8wR3/spacexlaunchbot)
+If you want to request a feature, [open an issue](https://github.com/r-spacex/SpaceXLaunchBot/issues/new)